Are Steroids Worth the Risk?

 Steroids (sometimes referred to as "roids" or "juice") are the same as, or similar to, certain hormones in the body.
 The body makes steroids naturally to support such functions as fighting stress and promoting growth and development.

 But some people use steroid pills, gels, creams, or injections because they think steroids can improve their sports performance or the way they look.

 Anabolic steroids are artificially produced hormones that are the same as, or similar to, androgens, the male-type sex hormones in the body.
 There are more than 100 variations of anabolic steroids.
 The most powerful androgen is testosterone (pronounced: tess-TOSS-tuh-rone).
 Although testosterone is mainly a mature male hormone, girls' bodies produce smaller amounts.
 Testosterone helps build muscle and promotes the masculine traits that guys develop during puberty, such as deepening of the voice and growth of body hair.
 Testosterone levels can also affect how aggressive a person is.

 Athletes sometimes take anabolic steroids because of their testosterone-like effects.

-Another group of steroids, sometimes called steroidal supplements, contains dehydroepiandrosterone (DHEA) and/or androstenedione (also known as andro).
+Other steroids, sometimes called steroidal supplements, contain dehydroepiandrosterone (DHEA) and/or androstenedione (also known as andro).
 For the most part, steroidal supplements, which used to be found at health food stores or gyms, are now illegal and require a prescription.
 DHEA is one of the few exceptions and can still be bought over the counter.